Sudarshan-R-Srinivas/Sudarshan-LIC-Report-/report.md

 ### DC Analysis:
 - The biasing voltages and currents were verified, confirming that the MOSFET operates in the correct region.
+- The DC characteristics indicate stable operation, with the MOSFET functioning within expected parameters.
+- Variations in the gate-source voltage were analyzed to ensure consistency in circuit behavior.

 ### AC Analysis:
-- The amplifier's gain was observed across different frequencies.
-The -3dB cutoff frequency and bandwidth were determined.
+- The amplifier's gain was observed across different frequencies, and the -3dB cutoff frequency was determined accurately.
+- The frequency response curve demonstrated that the circuit maintains stable gain over a defined range.
+- The bandwidth was calculated, and the results matched theoretical expectations.

 ### Transient Analysis:
 - The circuit successfully amplified the AC input signal, maintaining waveform integrity with minimal distortion.
+- The transient response was analyzed to identify any potential delays or phase shifts in signal processing.
+- The output waveforms confirmed that the circuit effectively follows input variations without unwanted oscillations.

 ---

 ## Inference
 From the analysis, it is evident that the CMOS inverter functions effectively as a common-source amplifier with an active load.
-The DC analysis ensured proper biasing, while AC analysis provided insights into the frequency response.
-Transient analysis further confirmed signal amplification capabilities with minimal distortion.
-The results validate that this circuit is suitable for amplification applications, offering high efficiency and gain.
+The DC analysis ensured proper biasing, confirming that the MOSFET operates in the expected region.
+The AC analysis provided insights into the frequency response, highlighting the amplifier’s gain stability and bandwidth characteristics.
+Transient analysis further confirmed the circuit’s ability to amplify signals with minimal distortion and phase shifts.

+Overall, the results validate that this circuit is well-suited for amplification applications, offering high efficiency and gain.
+The observed performance aligns with theoretical predictions, making it a reliable choice for signal processing circuits.
+Potential areas for improvement could include optimizing MOSFET parameters for enhanced gain and minimizing any residual distortion for even better performance.